Relative Error Streaming Quantiles

-Recall from Section~\ref{s:mergeOperation-simplified} that the crucial part of the merge operation is to combine the states of the compaction schedules at each level in a manner that ensures that relative-error guarantees are satisfied for the merged sketch.\footnote{By state of the compaction schedule, we mean the variable that determines how many sections of the buffer to include in a compaction operation if one is performed.
+Recall from Section~\ref{s:mergeOperation-simplified} that the crucial part of the merge operation is to combine the states of the compaction schedules at each level without violating the relative-error guarantees even when many merge operations are executed.\footnote{By the state of the compaction schedule, we mean the variable that determines how many sections of the buffer to include in a compaction operation if one is performed.
 In the streaming setting (Algorithm \ref{code:single}), we denoted this variable by $\schedulestate$, and maintain this notation in the mergeability setting.} Consider a level $h$ and let $\schedulestate'$ and $\schedulestate''$ be the states of the compaction schedule at level $h$ in $S'$ and $S''$, respectively.
 The new state $\schedulestate$ at level $h$ will be the bitwise OR of $\schedulestate'$ and $\schedulestate''$; we explain the intuition behind using the bitwise OR below.
 Note that while in the streaming setting, the state corresponds to the number of compaction operations already performed, after a merge operation this may not hold anymore.
-Still, if the state is zero, this indicates that the buffer has not yet been subject to any compactions.
+Still, if the state is zero, this indicates that the level-$h$ buffer has not yet been subject to any compactions.